bitmark-inc/docs/learning-bitmark/property-system-introduction/problem-we-are-trying-to-solve.md

 # Bitmark Property System Introduction

-Digital assets and data feel ephemeral.
-It's easy to lose track of your digital assets; and it's easy to let social networks and other content aggregators claim ownership over your data.
-Hackers and 'bots can steal your digital properties, and today you might not have much recourse.
+Digital assets and data feel ephemeral: it's easy to lose track of your digital assets, and it's easy to let social networks and other content aggregators claim ownership over your data.
+Hackers and bots can steal your digital properties, and today you have little recourse to recover them.

 But it shouldn't be that way.